Written & Directed by Joss Whedon

 The autopsy is done.
 The Scooby Gang assembles in the lobby.
 Hugs all around.
 The doctor shows up.
 Buffy, Giles, and Dawn go to talk to him.
 He confirms that she died from an aneurysm, probably a complication of the surgery.
 He says that there was probably very little pain, and even if someone had been there (shot of Joyce collapsing on the couch, Buffy rushing to her side, her safe in the ambulance), there was nothing they could have done.
 Buffy asks if he's sure that there wasn't any pain.
 "Absolutely."
 His lips move out of sync with the next words: "I have to lie to make you feel better."
 Giles volunteers to take care of the paperwork.
 Dawn goes to pee.
 Xander, Anya, and Willow go to get food.
 Buffy and Tara sit together.
 Tara reveals that her mother died when she was 17.
 She doesn't go out and say it, but the message is there: Tara is proof that Buffy can get through this.

 Dawn walks to the morgue, finding her mother's body.
-Behind her, one of the bodies rises from the slab — a vampire.
+Behind her, in what's only there to remind the viewers what show this is, one of the bodies rises from the slab — a vampire.
 Dawn turns around.